quantummaid/quantummaid-tutorials/aws-lambda/05_UpdatingOurFunction.md

 Having this log output at hand allows us to draw a few conclusions:

-- The HttpMaid overhead is flat beyond the first invocation (<5 ms)
+- The QuantumMaid overhead is flat beyond the first invocation (<5 ms).
 - The network latency is quite high here (200 ms per request).
 Maybe we can switch to an edge-optimized API.
 - If performance is important, 1100 ms is still unaccounted for and needs investigation.
 It could be TLS negotiation, or something else.
 - We can save money by reducing `MemorySize` in `template.yml` from 512 MB to something much closer to the maximum reported memory usage (101 MB), say, 128 MB.